 Specifically, look at the words “Whole Food, high fiber, and gluten free.”
 CBD hemp oil isn’t a food (although of course it is ingested).

 On the other hand, the product shown here is an example of actual CBD hemp oil.
 A clear indicator can be found in the product description at the bottom of the page.
 According to the seller, the oil is “Derived from industrial hemp and highly purified so all psychoactives like THC are removed using a clean, super-critical CO2 extraction method [emphasis added].”

-Another clue is that the oil claims to relieve things like anxiety and pain, with no reference to any kind of nutritional benefits.
+Another clue is that the oil claims to be good for things like anxiety and pain, with no reference to any kind of nutritional benefits.
 Companies who sell CBD hemp oil are not allowed to make medical claims.
-While it says nothing about the quality of their product, this company is taking a major risk by making claims.
+While it says nothing about the quality of their product, this company might be playing risky by making claims.

 A third thing to look for is the CBD content in the product.
 CBD hemp oil comes in a variety of strengths.
-The example linked above has a CBD concentration of 250mg.
-Hemp seed oil has nothing to do with CBD, it may only contain very trace amounts of CBD, so there won’t be a reason to put the CBD content on the label.
+The example linked above has a CBD concentration of 250 mg.
+Hempseed oil contains no CBD so there won’t be a reason to put the CBD content on the label.

-Be Vigilant When Shopping for Your Cannabis Oil
+Be Vigilant When Shopping for Your CBD Oil

 Key Points on the Differences of Cannabis Oils

 - There are three main types of CBD oil products: CBD marijuana oil, CBD hemp oil, and hempseed oil (also known as hemp oil, it doesn’t contain CBD.
 We mention hempseed oil to make sure you know the difference from hempseed oil and real CBD hemp oil).